NinthTechMC/GTNEIOrePlugin/README.md

 The API allows you to extend this mod's functionality.

 Download the `api` jar from the release to get started.
-You also need to load the `deobf` jar as a mod, but your code should only depend on the API.
+You also need to load the main jar as a mod (put in `mods`), but your code should only depend on the API.

 The main API class is `GTNEIOreAPI`.
 You can get an instance of it with `getInstance()` after this mod's pre-init phase.